timmythecreator/arm-assembly/README.md

 - `shift_o.s` - an example of shift operators usage
 - `bitwise_o.s` - an example of bitwise operators usage (XOR in this case)
 - `math_s.s` - an example of math operators usage (It's required to build for cortex-a15 or newer as older ARM don't support udiv/sdiv instructions
+- `branching_o.s` - an example of branching operators usage

 ---